scarf-sh/scarf-js/README.md

 <a href="https://tinyurl.com/scarf-community-slack"><img src="https://img.shields.io/badge/Scarf%20Community%20-Slack-blue" alt="Join the Scarf Community Slack" />
   </a>

-Scarf is like Google Analytics for your npm packages.
-By sending some basic details after installation, this package can help you can gain insight into how your packages are used and by which companies.
-Scarf aims to help open-source developers fund their work when it is used commercially.
+Scarf.js is analytics for your npm packages.
+By sending some basic details after installation, this package can help you gain insight into how your packages are used and by which companies.
+Scarf aims to help open-source projects improve and grow through data-driven decision-making.

 To read more about why we wrote this library, check out [this post](https://github.com/scarf-sh/scarf-js/blob/master/WHY.org) on the topic.